YanivZimmer/CompBioEx2/README.md

 Intro:
 In this project, we simulate the process of text decryption using genetic algorithm (GA).
-In addition, we test and compare and evaluate the three most commonly used approaches to GA (Normal, Lamarck and Darwin).
+In addition, we tested, compared and evaluated the three most commonly used approaches to GA (Normal, Lamarck and Darwin).

 Execution Steps: